FortinetCloudCSE/PublicCloud105-FortiFlex/content/02-quickstart/faq.md

 ### Q: Can I change VM sizes after deployment?

 **A:** Yes!
 This is a key FortiFlex advantage:
-- Stop the entitlement in FortiFlex
+- Update the FortiFlex configuration which the entitlement is governed by (this will impact all entitlements for that configuration)
-- Modify the VM size in your cloud provider
+- Modify the VM size in your cloud provider (which will trigger a VM reboot)
-- Update the entitlement configuration in FortiFlex
+- FortiFlex Licensing will automatically update License coverage
-- Restart the entitlement
+- FortiOS should automatically add the CPU's after the resize reboot, but there are open bugs on this issue.
+You may need to add the CPUs or reboot the device again to get FortiOS to recognize the new CPU's.
 - Billing automatically adjusts to new point consumption

 ### Q: How does FortiFlex integrate with Infrastructure-as-Code?